What is a LLETZ Procedure?

 Does LLETZ affect fertility or cause pregnancy problems?

-The treatment aims to remove the abnormal cells from the cervix that could lead to cervical cancer but preserve as much of the healthy cervix as possible to support future pregnancies.
-It is extremely unlikely that a woman who has had LLETZ treatment for abnormal cells will experience fertility issues.
+The treatment aims to remove abnormal cells from the cervix that could lead to cervical cancer while preserving as much healthy cervical tissue as possible to support future pregnancies.
+It is highly unlikely that a woman who has had LLETZ treatment for abnormal cells will experience fertility issues.

-Following this treatment, there is a small increased risk of premature birth, before 37 weeks.
-This risk is dependent on medical history, the amount of cervical tissue that was removed during treatment and whether you have had more than one treatment.
+Following this treatment, there is a slightly increased risk of premature birth before 37 weeks.
+This risk depends on medical history, the amount of cervical tissue removed during treatment and whether you have had more than one treatment.

-If you are pregnant or are thinking of getting pregnant in the future, it is important to let your GP know that you have had treatment for abnormal cervical cells in order to be referred to a consultant’s antenatal clinic so you can receive the right gynaecological and obstetric care.
+If you are pregnant or planning to become pregnant in the future, it is crucial to inform your GP that you have had treatment for abnormal cervical cells to be referred to a consultant’s antenatal clinic so you can receive the right gynaecological and obstetric care.

 Dr Pandelis Athanasias